peterhighgrove/GarminWktFitMergeAnalyze/README.md

 - Adding a configurable number of minutes to file to be able to import it again to GC.
 - Correcting cadence unrealistic peaks
 - Correcting empty start values
+- Can be configured with args or conf.txt file.

 **Sport apps handled**
 - SkiErg (merges CIQ app data and Concept2 FIT file)